Introduction

 You're Going to Love Reading

 With a population of 244,070, Reading is a must-see destination in England, United Kingdom.
+It is one of the most popular cities to visit in the country.
 Consider staying at least one whole day in Reading to see all of its attractions.

 Article